valancej/documentation/_pro/builds-and-configuration/steps.md

 ## Step Timeouts

-If a command runs for longer than 15 minutes without printing any log output, the command and build will be automatically failed.

-Additionally, if a build runs for longer than 2 hours, it will be automatically failed.
+On **Codeship Pro**, a build can up for up to 2 hours, although builds will time out if there is no log activity for 15 minutes.